JimmyMcBride/me/posts/how-to-get-started-with-typescript.md

 math(2, 2, "add"); // 2
 ```

-What about objects though?
+What about objects, though?
 Say we refactored our math function to take in an object instead:

 ```typescript
 interface MathArgs {